Friday, September 25, 2009

 There were never more than two dozen members at a time.
 They were very devoted to Jacob's beliefs, especially the notion that the human spirit could attain health and peace called "Universal Life" through a strong work ethic.

 Photo of original members of the Spirit Fruit Society, circa 1898.
-Left to right: Virginia Moore (Jacob Beilhart's lover), Lou Beilhart (Jacob's wife), Mary Beilhart (Jacob's sister), and unidentified woman.
+Left to right: Virginia Moore (Jacob Beilhart's lover), Lou Beilhart (Jacob's wife), Mary Beilhart (Jacob's sister), and an unidentified woman.
 Photo courtesy of H. Roger Grant.

 Jacob's wife, Lou, seemingly tolerated his affair with Virginia Moore (see photo above).
 Lou eventually left him, but they were never legally divorced.